-If you meet our basic criteria to be considered you will be taken to an online application form when applications are open.
+If you meet our basic criteria to be considered please click here to be taken to an online application form when applications are open.
 Once you have started the application process you will have the opportunity to save a draft of your application form and log back in to make changes and upload supporting documents before you submit the form.

 Overview of Selection Process